A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Methods

 \subsection{Topological Data Analysis}

 Topology is a field of mathematics concerned with the connectivity and continuity properties of objects.
-An important aspect of the topological spaces and their properties is their ability to be coordinate free, invariant under continuous deformation and to be expressed in compressed form \cite{lum2013extracting}.
-Using tools in the field of TDA we can extract topological invariants of complex and high dimensional data which are stable in terms of small perturbations to input noise and can be employed with various ML tasks such as classification.
-Topological invariant examples studied in this work are connected components, loops and cavities (i.e. enclosed voids).
+An important aspect of the topological spaces and their properties is the ability to be coordinate free, invariant under continuous deformation, and to be expressed in compressed form \cite{lum2013extracting}.
+Using tools in the field of TDA, we can extract topological invariants of complex and high dimensional data which are stable in terms of small perturbations to input noise and can be employed with various ML tasks such as classification.
+Topological invariant examples studied in this work are connected components, loops, and cavities (i.e., enclosed voids).

-These topological invariants can be quantified by what are called Betti numbers.
+These topological invariants can be quantified by Betti numbers.
 The first $N$ Betti numbers are used to differentiate objects with differing topology in $N$-dimensional space.
 For instance, the Betti number of 2D objects includes $(\beta_0, \beta_1)$, and $(\beta_0, \beta_1, \beta_2)$ for 3D, where $\beta_0$, $\beta_1$ and $\beta_2$ refer to connected components, loops and voids respectively.
-Although this characterization is simple to describe in abstraction, its practical computation requires a smart machinery.
-This can be achieved through homology theory, a well-established technique in algebraic topology.
+Although this characterization is simple to describe in abstraction, the practical computation requires a smart machinery, which can be achieved through homology theory, a well-established technique in algebraic topology.
 To apply homology theory to compute Betti numbers of objects, they must be represented in combinatorial structures such as simplicial or cubical complexes \cite{otter2017roadmap}.